Bylaws

 Section 5.
 Quorum and Voting.

-Section 7.
-Chairman.
-There will not be a designated Chairman of the Team.
-Instead, the President or his or her designee will serve as the guide and conduct meetings.
-The President working with the Secretary is responsible to send the notifications for the next Team meeting and to develop and distribute the agenda for the next meeting.
+The President working with the Secretary is responsible to send the notifications for the next Leadership Team meeting and to develop and distribute the agenda for the next meeting.
 The President is also responsible for guiding the flow and maintaining the order of the meeting.

 ARTICLE IX.
 OVERSIGHT TEAM

 Section 2.
 Duties.
 The Oversight Team shall have the power to require either the Leadership Team, Finance Team, or both, to hold a meeting within a reasonable time frame based on the urgency of the matter to bring forth any issue the Oversight Team believes in good faith should be addressed.
 The Oversight Team shall also vote on any issues wherein the Leadership Team has a tie vote, wherein the Oversight Team’s decision shall be binding and break the tie.
+The Oversight team shall preside over the election process of the Governance Team.
+The Oversight team must insure the confidentiality of the votes by way of written ballot or some other means that can provide such assurance.

 ARTICLE X. FINANCE TEAM

 Section 2.
 Duties.
-The Treasurer shall have custody of corporate funds with oversight from the Finance Team.
-They shall work with the Treasurer to keep or require to be kept full and accurate accounts of receipts and disbursements and shall deposit or require to be deposited all corporate monies and other valuable effects in the name and to the credit of the Corporation in the depository or depositories of the Corporation and shall render an account of the transactions and of the financial condition of the Corporation to the Leadership Team upon request.
+The Treasurer, appointed by the Governance Team, shall have custody of corporate funds with oversight from the Finance Team.
+The Finance Team shall work with the Treasurer to keep or require to be kept full and accurate accounts of receipts and disbursements and shall deposit or require to be deposited all corporate monies and other valuable effects in the name and to the credit of the Corporation in the depository or depositories of the Corporation and shall render an account of the transactions and of the financial condition of the Corporation to the Leadership Team upon request.
 The Leadership Team shall submit a proposed budget to the Finance Team semi-annually for review.
 The Finance Team shall review the budget to ensure the proposed expenditures promote the mission of the Corporation and approve the budget or provide revisions to the Leadership Team.
 If the Leadership Team in its discretion determines that monies are needed for a specific purpose outside of the budget or in addition to the semi-annual budget, the Leadership Team shall present the purpose of the monies to the Finance Team.
 The Finance Team shall have full discretion on the approval or disapproval of those funds.
 The Finance Team shall oversee the preparation of an annual report of the affairs of the Corporation for the previous fiscal year and provide it to all governance teams at each annual meeting.
 The Finance Team, which may include an outside accountant, shall audit the books and records of the Corporation as they deem appropriate, but not less than every three years.

 ARTICLE XI.
 SUPPORT TEAMS

 Section 1.
 General.
 The Leadership Team, by a majority vote of all voting members, may designate and appoint one (1) or more support teams.
-In addition, the President has the right, on his or her own, to appoint members to a sub-team.
-All decisions and actions of a support teams shall be subject to review by the Leadership Team.
+In addition, the President has the right, on his or her own, to appoint members to a support team.
+All decisions and actions of a support team shall be subject to review by the Leadership Team.
 The designation and appointment of any such support teams and the delegation thereto of authority shall not operate to relieve the Leadership Team or any individual member of any responsibility imposed upon him or her by law.
 If any such delegation of authority of the Leadership Team or President is made as provided herein, all references to the Leadership Team contained in these Bylaws, the Articles of Incorporation, the Florida Nonprofit Corporation Act, or any other applicable law or regulation relating to the authority so delegated, shall be deemed to refer to such support teams.

 ARTICLE XII.
 INDEMNIFICATION